kracr/owl2bench/README.md

 We have provided an executable jar file (with configurations that were used to perform the experiments) where user can specify the *Number of Universities, Required OWL 2 Profile and Seed* (in the same order).

 Number of universities makes the ABox scalable.
-For 1 university number varies from approx 400K triples to 800K triples depending on the seed value.
-OWl 2 Profile could be any one of EL, QL, RL and DL.
+By default, the number of ABox axioms for 1 university is approximately 50,000 that reaches upto 14,000,000 for 200 universities.

 For eg. :

-java -jar OWL2Bench.jar 1 DL 1 (where 1 is the number of universities,  DL is OWL 2 profile and 1 is the seed value)
+java -jar OWL2Bench.jar 1 DL 1 (where 1 is the number of universities,  DL is OWL 2 profile and 1 is the default seed value)

-To execute **OWL2Bench.jar** make sure the TBox for all profiles (UNIV-BENCH-OWL2EL.owl,UNIV-BENCH-OWL2QL.owl,UNIV-BENCH-OWL2RL.owl,UNIV-BENCH-OWL2DL.owl) and excel file for random names RandomNames.xlsx is present in the same directory as jar file.
+To execute **OWL2Bench.jar** make sure the TBox for all profiles (UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl) and excel file for random names RandomNames.xlsx is present in the same directory as jar file.

 <a name="code"></a>
 ## 6.2.
 Using Source Code (with or without default configurations) :